 The integration of AI continues to expand the product development horizon.
-Specifically, I see 2022 as the year of generative AI, which will allow us to use existing content such as text, audio files, or images, to create new forms of content and accelerate R&D cycles.
+Specifically, generative AI, which will allow us to use existing content such as text, audio files, or images, to create new forms of content and accelerate R&D cycles.

 Generative AI can be used for a variety of activities such as creating software code, facilitating drug development, and targeted marketing, but it can also be misused for scams, fraud, political disinformation, identity spoofing and more.

 By 2025, Gartner expects generative AI to account for 10% of all data produced, up from less than 1% today.
 This is how AI has the potential to be a game-changer within the organizational structure, signifying breakthroughs in research thanks to the power AI can provide to solve problems better, faster and at scale.
 It will also continue to become more useful as we shift the focus from applied analytics to conversational AI and deep inference.

 On the overall AI landscape, hyper-personalization is poised to take segmentation to the next level, improving engagement rates and ROI, delving into features that can be used to target consumers on an individual level.

 The process of creating software is taking an important step on the road to simplification.
 New “no code” platforms are replacing programming languages with simple drag and drop interfaces, a good example of this kind of platforms is cogniflow, which story you can learn about in our free webinar.
 This simplification will have a major impact on the composition of teams, moving away from reliance on technical skills and bringing the focus to creativity and vision for strategy and product.
 The ability to build high quality products is within the reach of even small companies.